Meet Chen – a Chinese student in Finland where he finds his inner peace to live his best life.

 Either going back to China or staying in Finland, each decision has its pros and cons.
 But Chen admits that life in Finland is much easier and that’s also the reason why he wants to stay.

 “You don’t have to worry about housing prices, it is affordable in Finland.
 Or you don’t even have to buy a house.
 Unlike in China, housing prices are skyrocketing, and buying a house is considered as a must according to the culture.”

 “If one day I decide to stay in Finland permanently, I guess there will be only one reason; to find my inner peace in this land.”

-Nobody knows what future brings us, so does Chen.
+Nobody knows what the future brings us, neither does Chen.
 But he is open to all possibilities and will never stop pursuing his dreams.